insightfinder/InsightAgent/cadvisor/README.md

  chmod 755 stopcron.sh
 ```
 - Include IP address of all hosts in hostlist.txt and enter one IP address per line.
-- To stop the agent run the following command:
+- To stop the agent run the following command
 ```
 ./stopcron.sh -n USER_NAME_IN_HOST -p PASSWORD